KiandaBPM/docs/content/docs/low-code/custom-connector/create-microservice - Copy.md

 1. Deserialize the data in the [custom connector request](#Custom-Connector-Request) - see schema for details.

-2. Decrypt the encrypted settings property bag using the shared secret key and the Decrypt function see [Metadata sample code](/docs/low-code/custom-connector/sample-code/#metadata-sample-code) for an example.
+2. Decrypt the encrypted settings property bag using the shared secret key and the Decrypt function see [Encryption/Decryption sample code](/docs/low-code/custom-connector/sample-code/#encryption-and-decryption-sample-code) for an example.
 3. Create a JSON tree structure similar to the one found at [Tree schema]().
 4. Create [custom connector response](#Custom-Connector-Response) and include success message to indicate success/failure.
-5. Create a signature string using the EncryptdatawithHMACSHA256 method and include in the custom connector response.
+5. Create a signature string using the EncryptdatawithHMACSHA256 method and include in the custom connector response, see [Encryption/Decryption sample code](/docs/low-code/custom-connector/sample-code/#encryption-and-decryption-sample-code) for an example.

 To help you get started, see **sample code for the Metadata function** by going to [Metadata sample code](/docs/low-code/custom-connector/sample-code/#metadata-sample-code).